Cameron Peak fire: Economic

-There was severe economic impact due to the various wildfires that affected the state of Colorado.
+There were severe economic impacts due to the various wildfires that affected the state of Colorado.
 The Cameron Peak fire cost over $132 million to fight and contain, with market property loss estimated at $6.3 million, and total structure loss estimated near $100 million.
 The fire exacerbated already exhausted business dealing with the COVID-19 pandemic, setting back business owners in mountain towns by thousands, some over tens of thousands.
 A survey sent out to 700 businesses by the Estes Park Economic Development Group yielded 88 replies, stating that 83% of business owners suffered some sort of economic impact due to the fires.

 Colorado Congressman Joe Neguse pushed for wildfire relief in a COVID-19 stimulus package.
 A letter written to Democratic and Republican law makers in the House of Representatives and Senate calls for cash for cities to keep firefighters on payroll, payment of resources, investments of risk-mitigation systems, federal support for late-season hotshot crews and other federal-level fire response efforts, local-level recovery efforts to revitalize the health of the environment, water quality and community economies after wildfires.

 On March 11, President Joe Biden signed the American Rescue Plan Act of 2021, which will send aid to Americans struggling from the COVID-19 pandemic.
 The bill will provide funding for keeping first responders on payroll, especially in communities that were stretched thin the last 12 months.
 The state of Colorado will receive $6 billion with Larimer County receiving $69 million.
 Within the county, the city of Fort Collins is expected to receive $27.5 million in funding, followed by Loveland at $9.5 million, Berthoud at $1.9 million and Estes Park at $1.3 million.

 On March 21, Colorado governor Jared Polis signed two bills aimed at helping provide wildfire response and management for the future.
 The first bill will provide $30.8 million to support the purchase of a Firehawk helicopter for wildfire mitigation and the leasing of a type 1 helicopter or other available and appropriate aviation source that is configured for wildfire mitigation.
 The bill will also allow for the Division of Fire Prevention and Control to use money from the Wildfire Emergency Preparedness Fund to provide wildfire suppression assistance to local agencies across Colorado.
 The other bill will provide $13 million in forest restoration, wildfire risk mitigation, wildfire preparedness and post-fire recovery and mitigation efforts.